-There are two scheduled online examinations (one midterm and one final exam).
+There are two scheduled examinations (one midterm and one final exam).
 The midterm will cover the first half of the semester, and the final exam will cover material discussed after the midterm.
 Questions on the exam may consist of multiple-choice, true-false, short answer, or essay questions.
 Tests will cover assigned reading, lecture material, and class discussion topics.
-All exams must be taken, and the final exam will be given only on the date(s) specified for this class.
+All exams must be taken, and the final exam will be given only on the date specified for this class.
+More information will be provided on how to set up the proctor for your exams.